Andre smiles into the camera.

 return (

-<section className="w-full space-y-4 pt-10 lg:p-20 max-w-[1200px]">
+<section id='qr-code-container' className='w-full space-y-4 pt-10 lg:p-20 max-w-[1200px]'>

 <SectionHeading>QR Code Generator</SectionHeading>

-<div className="flex flex-col lg:flex-row gap-8 w-full">
+<div className='flex flex-col lg:flex-row gap-8 w-full'>

 <form

-className="flex flex-col gap-4 w-full max-w-[800px]"
+className='flex flex-col gap-4 w-full max-w-[600px]'

 onSubmit={async (e) => {